chenxuan927/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image.
+I used a combination of gradient and color thresholds to generate a binary image.

-cv2.Sobel() is used for to calculate gradient and cv2.cvtColor(..., cv2.COLOR_RGB2HLS) is used for HLS color space conversion.
+cv2.Sobel() is used for to calculate gradient, cv2.cvtColor(..., COLOR_RGB2Luv) is used for LUV color space conversion and cv2.cvtColor(..., COLOR_RGB2Lab) is used for LAB color conversion.

 The code is available in function binary_image in IPython notebook ./P2.ipynb.